mayurk1993/Docker/README.md

 # Docker
 This repository contains various samples projects demonstrating use of Docker as a containerization tool.

-Each project folder in this repository has its own readme for description of the tasks.
+Each project folder in this repository has its own readme for description of the projects.